-- 8. Explaining to the beneficiary/family in his/her native language the beneficiary rights and responsibilities within the agency; and - 9.
+- f.
+Entrance and exit interview documentation. - 8.
+Explaining to the beneficiary/family in their native language the beneficiary rights and responsibilities within the agency; and - 9.
 Assuring that beneficiaries are free to make a choice of providers without undue influence.